tobe/NorAdrenaline/README.md

 # NorAdrenaline
-NorAdrenaline private perfect CS 1.6 hook
+Hack for Counter-Strike 1.6 by _xvi